LaioX/Lemon/README.md

 4. When the target installs and open the apk using your link, you will get a meterpreter session in your listener.

-5. Bow you can type 'help' for a list of options, example extract contacts, snap a picture etc.
+5. Now you can type 'help' for a list of options, example extract contacts, snap a picture etc.